Phoebus Levin

 The Dancing Platform at Cremorne Gardens, Phoebus Levin, 1864.
 Oil on canvas.
 66 x 107 cm.
 Museum of London.

 Covent Garden Market, Phoebus Levin, 1864.
 Oil on canvas.
 Museum of London.

-Phoebus Levin (fl. mid 1800s.) was a German painter working in London 1855-78 who is known for his 1864 painting of The Dancing Platform at Cremorne Gardens and other depictions of Cremorne Gardens and Covent Garden.
+Phoebus Levin (fl. mid-1800s) was a German painter working in London (1855-78) who is known for his 1864 painting of The Dancing Platform at Cremorne Gardens and other depictions of Cremorne Gardens and Covent Garden.

-Levin's date of birth and death are uncertain but, according to the Benezit Dictionary of Artists, he was a pupil at the Kunstakademie Berlin from 1836 to 1844, and participated in their exhibitions until 1868.
+Levin's date of birth and death are uncertain; however, according to the Benezit Dictionary of Artists, he was a pupil at the Kunstakademie Berlin from 1836 to 1844, and participated in their exhibitions until 1868.